Olympics-Alpine skiing-What to look out for in the men's downhill race

 Speeds can easily exceed 145 kph (around 90 mph), although it depends on the course, making the downhill the most daredevil of the Alpine disciplines.

-In a tragic reminder of the dangers, two skiers -- Frenchman David Poisson and German teenager Max Burkhart -- were killed in accidents in the space of several weeks late last year.
+In a tragic reminder of the dangers, two skiers - Frenchman David Poisson and German teenager Max Burkhart - were killed in accidents in the space of several weeks late last year.
 Some athletes have airbags in their suits to protect them in case of a crash, but the use of these is not compulsory.
-(Reporting by Mark Trevelyan; Editing by Clare Fallon)
+(Reporting by Mark Trevelyan, editing by Ed Osmond)